DimasDMM/single-machine-scheduling-problem/README.md

-# Preempted Single Machine Scheduling Problem
+# Exact Algorithm for the Preempted Single Machine Scheduling Problem

 ## Introduction